Board of Trustees

 President, Northern New Jersey Community Foundation

 Michael Shannon is founding president of the not-for-profit Northern New Jersey Community Foundation (NNJCF) located in Hackensack, NJ.
 Mr. Shannon holds a B.A. in Architecture from Princeton University, an M.A. in Adult Education from the department of Organization & Leadership at Columbia Teachers College, and a M.A. in Anthropology from Columbia University.
 His professional background includes corporate management as President, Northwood Corporation; Director, Design & Marketing, at Dunbar Furniture Company; and Director of Design, Formica Corporation.
 His self-employed experience includes design management consulting, free-lance furniture design, and pre-K-12 educational consulting in the fields of Design & Technology Education, 3-D Design, and Service Learning.

 Lynne Harwell Algrant

-Lynne Harwell Algrant is chief executive office of the Bergen Volunteer Center and seminar co-director of Bergen LEADS.
+Lynne Harwell Algrant is Vice President of Planning, Development and Communications at Greater Bergen Community Action.
 In addition, she is the founder of H 10 A Consulting, a practice focused on issues of leadership and effectiveness.
 Her clients include: the Association of Black Foundation Executives; DeLaSalle Academy (NYC), a 6th through 8th grade independent school for children from low-income families; the Cleveland (OH) Fire Department and the Brick City Development Corporation in Newark.

 Her career began in independent school education when she worked at the Northfield Mount Hermon School in admissions and in the summer school program.
 She then moved to New York City to work at DeLaSalle Academy as director of high school placement and director of development.
 Lynne spent seven years at the Ethical Culture Fieldston School in admissions and diversity and served as one of the class deans.
 For five years, she served as Executive Director of The Albert G. Oliver Program, a program dedicated to placing and supporting students of color in independent schools.
 While at Oliver, Lynne helped to found the Independent School Placement Association, a national consortium of organizations serving students of color in independent schools.
 As Executive Director of an educational non-profit, she took the organization from bankruptcy to solvency in two years.